ClickCease

 Ohio Workers’ Compensation Statistics

-Many Ohio employees enjoy dependable employment in industries that include environmental technology, aerospace, agriculture, bioscience, distribution and supply chain management, logistics, and manufacturing.
-Though these industries provide people with reliable jobs, no occupation is without its risks.
-The following private sectors have the highest recorded rate of workplace incidents per year in Ohio (reported as incidents per 100 full-time employees):
+Many Ohio employees work in industries such as environmental technology, aerospace, agriculture, bioscience, and manufacturing.
+Nonetheless, despite the reliability of jobs in these sectors, no occupation is without its risks.
+The private sectors in Ohio with the highest reported rate of workplace incidents per year are as follows:

 • Health Care — 4 incidents